Leonella Sgorbati: Funeral and exhumation

 The funeral was celebrated on 21 September in the Consolata Chapel in Nairobi with the Bishop of Djibouti Giorgio Bertin presiding.
 The Italian ambassador to Kenya was present as was the Kenyan United Nations representative.
 In his remarks Bertin said that she stressed a message of love and togetherness adding that "together life is possible".
 Her colleague at the mission in Kenya (Sr. Rose) remarked at her funeral that "she was ever so generous" to all she met and worked alongside.
-Her remains were buried in Nairobi and later exhumed for canonical inspection on 30 September 2017 before being placed in a church in Nairobi and then buried in December there.
+Her remains were buried in Nairobi and later exhumed for canonical inspection on 30 September 2017 before being placed in a chapel in Nairobi (Flora Hostel Chapel) and then buried in December there.

 Recognition

 Pope Benedict XVI referred to the slain sister as a "servant of love" in his speech after the Angelus prayer to 3000 people at Castel Gandolfo.

 On 13 October 2008 a Mass was celebrated for the occasion of the cross that she wore being transferred to the San Bartolomeo all'Isola church in Rome.
 Pope Francis venerated her cross relic on his visit to the church on 22 April 2017.